Why is My Vision Blurry After Cataract Surgery (And How Long Will it Last)

 By Author: Amir Hamid

-It is quite common to experience blurry vision after cataract surgery.
+It is entirely normal to experience some degree of blurry or hazy vision in the hours or days after your cataract procedure.
 This temporary blurriness is often due to the brain adjusting to the removal of the cataract-clouded lens and adapting to the clear vision provided by the artificial lens.
-During the recovery period, patients may experience fluctuations in vision as the eyes heal and the visual system readjusts, ultimately leading to improved clarity over time.

 How Long Does Vision Stay Blurry After Cataract Surgery?